Construction Updates

 JERSEY AVENUE CLOSURE

-Beginning on or about April 7, 2025, the DEP will close Jersey Avenue at 18th Street in Jersey City, at the border Hoboken.
+As part of Resist - South construction, the DEP will close Jersey Avenue at 18th Street in Jersey City, at the border Hoboken.
 This will impact traffic in and out of Southwest Hoboken.
 City of Hoboken administration, planners, and engineers, along with the Hoboken Police Department and Office of Emergency Management have been working with the DEP, Jersey City, Hudson County, contractors, and other stakeholders to establish and implement traffic mitigation efforts.
 For more information, go to https://www.hobokennj.gov/news/city-of-hoboken-announces-traffic-mitigation-efforts-ahead-of-anticipated-njdep-rebuild-by-design-construction-in-southwest-hoboken.

-More on the upcoming Jersey Avenue closure can be found on the NJDEP Rebuild by Design website at: rbdh-faqs-jersey-ave-closure.pdf
+More on the Jersey Avenue closure can be found on the NJDEP Rebuild by Design website at: rbdh-faqs-jersey-ave-closure.pdf

 The DEP recently held a public information meeting to discuss the project, explain the need for road closures, and lay-out mitigation plans.
 That meeting is available to view here: https://www.youtube.com/watch?v=pDLjhv4t2Ds&feature=youtu.be